Damz1/Damz1/README.md

 I'm David Maizil, a junior full-stack web developer.
 I recently finished the Northcoders Software Development Bootcamp and I'm eager to start my career in tech.

-## Technical Skills

-- JavaScript data types, functions, control flow, and object-oriented programming.
-- Test-driven development.
-- Node.js (back-end applications).
-- Familiarity with asynchronous programming and APIs.
-- SQL and the ability to work with databases using Express.
-- React and related concepts; Virtual DOM and JSX.
-- HTML and CSS.
-- UX design principles and best practices.

 ## Languages and Tools